Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Data

 As for the transmission fields, we adopt the mock transmission fields from the SDSS DR11 quasar-Ly$\alpha$ forest mock data sets \cite[][]{SDSSMOCK2015}\footnote{ \hyperlink{http://www.sdss.org/dr12/algorithms/lyman-alpha-mocks}{http://www.sdss.org/dr12/algorithms/lyman-alpha-mocks.}}.
 These mock transmission fields were well examined to mimic the actual non-Gaussian transmission fields and served as the baseline calibrator for the main BOSS Ly$\alpha$ Baryon Acoustic Oscillations (BAO) measurements \cite[][]{BAO2013, BAO2014, PICCA2020}.
 To test that our methods can robustly deal with high column density absorbers, we further inject to the mock spectra the high column density absorbers, including damped Ly$\alpha$ systems and Lyman limit systems in the SDSS DR11 quasar-Ly$\alpha$ forest mock datasets.

 As mentioned in Section~\ref{sec:intro}, the PCA basis from \citet{PARIS2011} is constructed based on a limited number of ($78$, SNR$\gtrsim 10$) quasar spectra.
-The limited sample might not be representative of the whole quasar population.
-To take that into account, We also add small linear perturbation to the mock quasar continua.
+However, in practice, a PCA basis may poorly represent the real-world continuum distribution, potentially yielding extremely poor performance for spectra outside the PCA space.
+To quantitatively assess each method's robustness, we apply minor linear perturbations to the simulated quasar continua.
 More specifically, we assume a linear perturbation:

 where $\mathrm{M}_\mathrm{0}$ is drawn from a uniform distribution from $-0.1$ to $0.1$, $\mathrm{M}_\mathrm{1}$ is drawn from a uniform distribution from $-0.2$ to $0.2$ and $\mathrm{C}_\mathrm{PCA}$ denotes the PCA constructed continua.
 The perturbation given by Equation~(\ref{eq:perturb}) is no more than $10\%$ at rest-frame wavelength $1280\,\mathrm{\AA}$.
 We re-normalize each continuum after the perturbation to ensure that all spectra have the same relative flux.
+Such a perturbed spectrum can be viewed as a weighted combination of the linear perturbation and the original spectrum.
+As the random perturbation is constrained to be sufficiently minor, the original and perturbed distributions should appear visually similar.
 Figure~\ref{fig:perturb} demonstrates 100 unperturbed continua and 100 perturbed continua; perturbed continua have similar distribution as the unperturbed continua.
-But as we will see, even with such a minor perturbation, existing supervised-based methods will fail to generalize, unlike QFA.
+While the linear perturbation term we introduce may seem arbitrarily simplistic and unrepresentative of the actual continuum distribution, we employ it solely as a proof-of-concept experiment to evaluate each method's robustness.
+As we show in Section~\ref{subsec:testOnMock}, even minor perturbations cause existing supervised techniques to fail in generalizing, unlike QFA.
+Moreover, Section~\ref{subsec:sdss} indicates real quasar spectra likely demonstrate more complex variations than our linear perturbation.
+In that event, the advantage of QFA becomes more prominent.

 Finally, we inject observational noise that mimics the one from SDSS DR16 spectra.
 We divide our SDSS DR16 dataset into five redshift bins from $\mathrm{z}=2$ to $3.5$ with a redshift interval of $0.3$.
 We randomly draw Gaussian random noise for each mock spectrum according to the SDSS DR16 observational uncertainty from the corresponding redshift bins.
 The SNR and redshift distribution of the mock spectra are shown in Figure~\ref{fig:snrRedshift}.
 The SNR and redshift distribution of our mock spectra follow the one from the SDSS DR16 dataset; testing on these realistic mock quasar spectra thus allows us to demonstrate the validity of our statistical assumption introduced in Section~\ref{sec:method} and yield a reliable quantification for the continuum recovery performance of different models.